 Often, these programs may include:

-- Activities for dementia patients in aged care
+- Activities for dementia residents in aged care

 - Pet therapy